ibm-cloud-docs/vsrx/firewalls.md

 Use the following commands to allow traffic that is directed to the vSRX:

-Standalone Case:
+Standalone case:
 ```
 set security zones security-zone CUSTOMER-PRIVATE interfaces ge-0/0/0.0 host-inbound-traffic system-services all
 ```
-HA Case:
+HA case:
 ```
 set security zones security-zone CUSTOMER-PRIVATE interfaces reth2.0 host-inbound-traffic system-services all
 ```

 To allow protocols, such as OSPF or BGP, use the following command:

-Standalone Case:
+Standalone case:
 ```
 set security zones security-zone trust interfaces ge-0/0/0.0 host-inbound-traffic protocols all
 ```
-HA Case:
+HA case:
 ```
 set security zones security-zone trust interfaces reth2.0 host-inbound-traffic protocols all
 ```

-## Firewall Filters
+## Firewall filters
 {: #firewall-filters}

 By default the {{site.data.keyword.vsrx_full}} allows ping, SSH, and HTTPS to itself and drops all other traffic by applying the `PROTECT-IN` filter to the `lo` interface.

-To configure a new stateless firewall, perform the following procedure:
+To configure a new stateless firewall, follow these steps:

-1. Create the firewall filter and term (the following filter will allow only ICMP and drop all other traffic)
+1. Create the firewall filter and term (the following filter allows only ICMP and drops all other traffic)
 	```
 	set firewall filter ALLOW-PING term ICMP from protocol icmp
 	set firewall filter ALLOW-PING term ICMP then accept
 	```

-2. Apply the filter rule to the interface (the following command will apply the filter to all private network traffic)
+2. Apply the filter rule to the interface (the following command applies the filter to all private network traffic)
 	```
 	set interfaces ge-0/0/0 unit 0 family inet filter input ALLOW-PING
 	```